status-im/nim-style-guide/src/01_introduction.md

 While this book covers Nim at Status in general, there are other resources available that partially may overlap with this guide:

 * [Nim manual](https://nim-lang.org/docs/manual.html) - the authorative source for understanding the features of the language
-* [The Nimbus auditor book](https://nimbus.guide/auditors-book/) - goes over security details of Nimbus itself and how it relates to the features of Nim
+* [The Nimbus auditor book](https://nimbus.guide/auditors-book/) - covers the security details of Nimbus itself and how it relates to the features of Nim

 ## Workflow